-While travelling down the Honey Island Swamp, guests are guaranteed to encounter a variety a species, including pigs, birds, and deer.
-One of its main and most known inhabits, however, is the large aquatic reptile known as the American alligator.
+While travelling down the Honey Island Swamp, guests are guaranteed to encounter a variety of species, including pigs, birds, and deer.
+One of its main and most known inhabitants, however, is the large, aquatic reptile known as the American alligator.
 Those travelling with Cajun Encounters are able to experience these creatures first hand and are able to see all of their characteristics up close.

-Head shape and color plays a major role in distinguishing American alligators from the American crocodile.
-Alligators tend to possess a broad, rounded snot and when their mouths are closed their lower teeth are no longer visible.
+Head shape and color plays a major role in distinguishing the American alligator from the American crocodile.
+Alligators possess a broad, rounded snout, and when their mouths are closed, their lower teeth are no longer visible.
 They are covered in armored plates known as scutes and have vertically flattened tails.
-Colors can vary throughout adult and juvenile alligators.
-Adult alligators are often dark grey in color with a lighter colored underside, and juvenile alligators use light colored strips on their sides in order to camouflage themselves with their surrounding environment.
+Colors can vary throughout adult and juvenile alligator populations.
+Adult alligators are often dark grey in color with a lighter colored underside, and juvenile alligators have light-colored strips on their sides in order to camouflage themselves with their surrounding environment.

-Alligators are typically opportunistic feeders with diets that involved prey species that are often abundant in numbers and accessible in nature.
+Alligators are typically opportunistic feeders with diets that involve prey often abundant in numbers.
 Juvenile alligators are known to primarily feed on insects, amphibians, small fish, and other invertebrates.
 Adult alligators feed on slightly bigger prey, including fish, snakes, turtles, small mammals, and birds.

-Alligators are ectothermic, otherwise known as cold blooded, and they regulate their body temperature by staying in sunny areas with warmer water.
+Alligators are ectothermic, otherwise known as cold-blooded, and they regulate their body temperature by staying in sunny areas with warmer water.
 They are the most active in areas where the temperature reaches between 82 to 92 degrees Fahrenheit.
-When the temperatures drop below 70 degrees Fahrenheit, alligators stop feeding, and by the time it is below 55 degrees Fahrenheit they are completely dormant.
-During the colder times of the month, they are often tucked away in burrows, but they do occasionally emerge to bask in the warm weather.
+When the temperatures drop below 70 degrees Fahrenheit, alligators stop feeding, and by the time it is below 55 degrees Fahrenheit, they are completely dormant.
+During the colder times of the year, they are often tucked away in burrows, but they do occasionally emerge to bask in the warm sun.